-- That the Fund should be able to meet benefit payments as they fall due, by maintaining an adequate level of Funding for members' benefits.
+- That the Fund should be able to meet benefit payments as they fall due, by maintaining an adequate level of funding for members' benefits.
 The benefit payments payable are defined by the Fund's Trust Deed and Rules.
-The Fund's assets are held by the Trustee for this purpose. - That the Fund's funding position (i.e. value of its assets relative to the assessed value of its liabilities) should remain at an appropriate level.
+The Fund's assets are held by the Trustee for this purpose. - That the Fund's funding position (i.e., value of its assets relative to the assessed value of its liabilities) should remain at an appropriate level.

 The Trustee is aware that there are various measures of funding and have given due weight to those considered most relevant to the Fund.
-In particular, the Trustee has taken into account the funding requirements detailed in the Occupational Pension Schemes (Scheme Funding) Regulations 2005 and subsequent amendments.
+In particular, the Trustee has considered the funding requirements detailed in the Occupational Pension Schemes (Scheme Funding) Regulations 2005 and subsequent amendments.

-The Cambridge University Press Joint Trustee boards have taken advice on the suitability of both the Senior Staff Pension Scheme ("SSPS") and the Funds' investments in light of the liability profiles of both schemes.
+The Cambridge University Press Joint Trustee boards have taken advice on the suitability of the investments of both the Senior Staff Pension Scheme ("SSPS") and the Fund considering the liability profiles of both schemes.

-The Fund's assets are invested in pooled Funds managed by the Fund's investment managers.
+The Fund's assets are invested in pooled funds managed by the Fund's investment managers.

-At the year end, the Fund invests primarily in the following asset classes: equities, diversified growth Funds ("DGFs"), multi asset credit, and UK property.
+At the year end, the Fund invests primarily in the following asset classes: equities, corporate bonds, diversified growth funds ("DGFs"), multi asset credit, and UK property.
 The Trustee Boards believe that by diversifying appropriately across both asset classes and investment managers, the risk from individual securities is minimised.
 The majority of the funds that the Fund invests in deal on a daily or weekly basis.